Seattle attorney who championed workers’ rights identified as woman killed in Georgetown crash

 Sheriff’s spokesperson Sgt.
 Ryan Abbott said Thomas has worked for the Sheriff’s Office for 30 years and most recently was assigned to King County Metro Transit Police.

-Lyrer was identified as the woman killed in social media posts Sunday by her family and friends.
+Leyrer was identified as the woman killed in social media posts Sunday by her family and friends.

 “I first met Sarah in law school.
 She was effervescent, quirky and had a heart pure as gold,” Seattle City Council President M. Lorena González wrote on Twitter.
 “I convinced her to work at Casa Latina and we often stood in store parking lots volunteering as legal observers to make sure day laborers were protected from [U.S. Immigration and Customs Enforcement] raids in South Seattle.”